 DRAIN_VALVE_OFF_TIME: Defines the duration in seconds for the drain valve to be off (5 minutes).

-RCR_COUNTER_TIMEOUT: Timeout value for a recipe configuration check.
+RCR_COUNTER_TIMEOUT: This Timeout value is used to report the error

 Global Variable Declarations

 DvOpenFlag: Boolean flag indicating the state of the drain valve (open/closed).
+And also handle the temp in multiple steps.

+This Flag is used to

+The previous step Temperature is Higher than the Current step Temp, Continuously open_state drain valve will go, after that, the Temp is equal to the Current step Temp, and the drain valve state Jumps to a Cyclic on-off state.

-CookingRuntimeCounter: Counter to keep track of cooking runtime.
+CookingRuntimeCounter: This variable is used to keep track of cooking runtime.

-RCR_Counter: Counter for recipe configuration checks.
+RCR_Counter: This variable is represent by RCR_COUNTER_TIMEOUT.

 ovenCookingState: Enumeration representing the current state of the oven cooking process.